Story writing project helps pupil deal with emotions

 The facilitator then types up the stories and provides feedback to the student on their work.

-This is very important as it validates their writing and gives pupils something to be proud of.'New vocabulary'
+This is very important as it validates their writing and gives pupils something to be proud of.

 Students involved said that, on the whole, the exercise was a good thing which helped them "get out" their emotions.